Skip to main

 2. Adding new features

-When working on a new functionality for an already working product, we can confidently use the same approach as when we use creating a new product .
-It is then equally important to research the market, understand users and define the problem we want to solve.
-However, at this stage, we can also use the knowledge provided to us by the existing product and feedback from its users, using methods such as data analysis (e.g. Google Analytics), surveys or interviews.
+When working on a new functionality for an already working product, we can confidently use the same approach as when we create a new product .
+It is then equally important to research the market, understand users, and define the problem we want to solve.

 3. Redesign